swapnil1104/CurveGraphView/README.md

                 .setNoDataMsg(" No Data ")                                              // Message when no data is provided to the view.
                 .setxAxisScaleTextColor(R.color.Black)                                  // Set X axis scale text color.
-                .setyAxisScaleTextColor(R.color.Black)                                  // Set Y axis scale text color .build()
+                .setyAxisScaleTextColor(R.color.Black)                                  // Set Y axis scale text color .setAnimationDuration(2000)                                             // Set animation duration to be used after set data.
+                .build()
 );